-At home amongst the tall ships and cobbled streets of Greenwich is another olde English treat – Pie & Mash.
+At home amongst the tall ships and cobbled streets of Greenwich is another ye olde English treat – Pie & Mash.
 Sadly, most of London’s authentic pie shops have been consigned to the compost bin of modern history, but a few stalwarts stand strong against the tide of sharing plates and brunch.
 Goddards is one of those.
-Serving up traditional fare since 1890, not a lot has changed in this Greenwich landmark.
+Serving up traditional fare since 1890, not a lot has changed about this legendary Greenwich restaurant.
 In the truly olden days, the pies on sale would have been stuffed with eels from the Thames.
-Probably for the best, mince meat is now the standard filling of choice, but Goddards do offer chicken, lamb, and veggie options as well.
+Mince meat is now the standard filling of choice (probably for the best), but Goddards does offer chicken, lamb, and veggie options as well.
 All the handmade pies come with the obligatory dollop of mash and a healthy lug of liquor (a savoury parsley sauce for the uninitiated), though gravy may be subbed in.
-The dining hall holds over 100 and is a fun memory of a time gone by.
-READ MORE.
+The dining hall holds over 100, and enthusiastically puts the green in Greenwich.

 Details: 22 King William Walk, Greenwich Peninsula, SE10 9HU

 Heap’s Sausage House